AllenCompSci/symmetrical-eureka/README.md

 I came during lunch with ammar and josh was here between lunch and 7th period .

+2/2
+got piskel background to enlarge and show up on j frame (implemented into game)

 # Josh's Progress

 ## Week 1 Progress: